 This recipe was developed for the United Soybean Board

 In my experience, tofu isn’t an ingredient that elicits a whole lot of enthusiasm among anyone under about age 12.
 Sure, you might cross paths with the occasional devotee, but more often, talking tofu evokes disdain.
 It took years of feeding my family (and two avowed vegetarians) for my entire crew to get on board with bean curd.
 Even Mr. Mom’s Kitchen would probably choose turkey over tofu, and he’s well past the middle school years.
-All that being said, today’s recipe for Tofu Parmigiana is just the sort to make a convert of even the most committed tofu avoider.
+All that being said, today’s recipe for this oven-baked vegetarian tofu parmigiana is just the sort to make a convert of the most committed tofu avoider.

 Benefits of Tofu

 All of this might beg the question: why eat tofu at all, especially with a perfectly tasty Chicken Parmesan recipe on the blog.
 There are plenty of excellent reasons to embrace this dish and the tofu that serves as its centerpiece.
 Here are a few to get you started:

 - It’s meatless.
 If you’re looking to eat more plant-based meals or have a vegetarian to cook for, this is your ticket.

 - It’s economical.
 Tofu is inexpensive as far as protein sources go.
 Consider, for example, that a pound of organic tofu was one-third of the price of organic chicken at my local market.

 - It’s a good pantry meal.
 Some tofu is shelf-stable, which makes this a great meal to cook from your pantry.

 Is Tofu Good for You?